- Accommodation

 20

-Mlilwane Rest Camp is found in the southern corner of the reserve, in the midst of a well-matured rehabilitated area.
-Tall indigenous trees, all grown from seed, now tower over the camp overlooking an artificially created wetland system, which is home to hippopotamus, crocodile and a variety of water birds including infrequent visiting fish eagles.
-The camp is unfenced, yet relatively safe as only smaller species of wildlife occur in the sanctuary.
-The camp is tranquil and relaxing with a continual stream of animals such as impala, warthog and nyala – ostrich too, walking between the facilities quietly tolerant of human presence.
+Mlilwane Rest Camp is nestled in the southern corner of the reserve, amidst a mature rehabilitated area.
+Tall indigenous trees, all grown from seed, now tower over the camp, overlooking an artificially created wetland system, home to hippopotamus, crocodile, and a variety of water birds, including occasional visits from fish eagles.
+The camp is unfenced yet relatively safe, as only smaller species of wildlife inhabit the sanctuary.
+It offers a tranquil and relaxing atmosphere with a steady stream of animals such as impala, warthog, nyala, and even ostriches, walking between the facilities, quietly tolerant of human presence.

-There is a semi-circle of 8 rustic rest camp huts around the central rest camp area, all consisting of a single room with an En-suite bathroom.
-The first six are wooden and thatch huts and the last two are Swazi style grass beehives.
+The camp features a semi-circle of 8 rustic rest camp huts around the central rest camp area, each consisting of a single room with an En-suite bathroom.
+The first six are wooden and thatched huts, while the last two are Swazi-style grass beehives.

-The two beehive villages have the look and feel of traditional Swazi homesteads with grass dome-shaped huts arranged in semi-circles, central log fires and seating areas, all semi-enclosed by traditional Swazi kraal fencing.
-The huts are simple and sparsely furnished containing beds, a small table, bedside light and fan.
-Some are en suite with their own bathrooms attached.
+Two beehive villages replicate traditional Swazi homesteads with grass dome-shaped huts arranged in semi-circles, central log fires, and seating areas, all semi-enclosed by traditional Swazi kraal fencing.
+The huts are simple and sparsely furnished, containing beds, a small table, bedside light, and fan.
+Some are En-suite with their own bathrooms attached.

-Mlilwane Campsite: 20 campsites are located in a Eucalyptus forest, with private braai, water and electrical points; 10 campsites are located in an indigenous forest, with nearby water points and no power points.
-All campsites share a large ablution block.
+Mlilwane Campsite offers a variety of camping experiences with 20 campsites situated in a Eucalyptus forest, each featuring private braai facilities, water, and electrical points.
+Additionally, there are 10 campsites nestled in an indigenous forest, equipped with nearby water points but no power.
+All campsites share a large, central ablution block.

-Mlilwane Rest Camp is found in the southern corner of the reserve, in the midst of a well-matured rehabilitated area.
-Tall indigenous trees, all grown from seed, now tower over the camp overlooking an artificially created wetland system, which is home to hippopotamus, crocodile and a variety of water birds including infrequent visiting fish eagles.
-The camp is unfenced, yet relatively safe as only smaller species of wildlife occur in the sanctuary.
-The camp is tranquil and relaxing with a continual stream of animals such as impala, warthog and nyala – ostrich too, walking between the facilities quietly tolerant of human presence.
+Mlilwane Rest Camp is nestled in the southern corner of the reserve, amidst a mature rehabilitated area.
+Tall indigenous trees, all grown from seed, now tower over the camp, overlooking an artificially created wetland system, home to hippopotamus, crocodile, and a variety of water birds, including occasional visits from fish eagles.
+The camp is unfenced yet relatively safe, as only smaller species of wildlife inhabit the sanctuary.
+It offers a tranquil and relaxing atmosphere with a steady stream of animals such as impala, warthog, nyala, and even ostriches, walking between the facilities, quietly tolerant of human presence.

-There is a semi-circle of 8 rustic rest camp huts around the central rest camp area, all consisting of a single room with an En-suite bathroom.
-The first six are wooden and thatch huts and the last two are Swazi style grass beehives.
+The camp features a semi-circle of 8 rustic rest camp huts around the central rest camp area, each consisting of a single room with an En-suite bathroom.
+The first six are wooden and thatched huts, while the last two are Swazi-style grass beehives.

-The two beehive villages have the look and feel of traditional Swazi homesteads with grass dome-shaped huts arranged in semi-circles, central log fires and seating areas, all semi-enclosed by traditional Swazi kraal fencing.
-The huts are simple and sparsely furnished containing beds, a small table, bedside light and fan.
-Some are en suite with their own bathrooms attached.
+Two beehive villages replicate traditional Swazi homesteads with grass dome-shaped huts arranged in semi-circles, central log fires, and seating areas, all semi-enclosed by traditional Swazi kraal fencing.
+The huts are simple and sparsely furnished, containing beds, a small table, bedside light, and fan.
+Some are En-suite with their own bathrooms attached.

-Mlilwane Campsite: 20 campsites are located in a Eucalyptus forest, with private braai, water and electrical points; 10 campsites are located in an indigenous forest, with nearby water points and no power points.
-All campsites share a large ablution block.
+Mlilwane Campsite offers a variety of camping experiences with 20 campsites situated in a Eucalyptus forest, each featuring private braai facilities, water, and electrical points.
+Additionally, there are 10 campsites nestled in an indigenous forest, equipped with nearby water points but no power.
+All campsites share a large, central ablution block.